-Say we want to develop a new, advanced X-Wing Fighter–admittedly a highly plausible scenario.
-The pilots would want a plane that’s easy to fly and well protected.
-But the purchase department of the Rebel Alliance is likely to be concerned with the purchase price and the maintenance cost.
+Say we want to develop a new, advanced X-Wing Fighter, admittedly a highly implausible but fun scenario.
+The Rebel Alliance pilots would want a plane that’s easy to fly and well protected.
+But the purchase department of the Alliance is likely to be concerned with its price and maintenance cost.
 Employing two different personas allows you to model the user and the buyer, and to state their different goals.

 4. Choose a Primary Persona

 Whenever you create several personas for a product, choose one primary persona.
 The primary persona is the character you mainly design and build the product for.
-Say we choose Luke, the pilot, as the primary persona in the X-Wing Fighter example above.
-Then meeting Luke’s goal–creating a plane that’s easy to fly and well protected–becomes our top priority.
-But if we choose John, the purchase guy, as the primary persona, then the resulting product would be very different.
+Say we choose Luke, a pilot, as the primary persona in the X-Wing Fighter example above.
+Then meeting Luke’s goal—creating a plane that’s easy to fly and well protected—becomes our top priority.
+But if we choose John, a purchase team member, as the primary persona, then the resulting product would be very different.